 Coin collecting or numismatics is the collecting and studying of both coins and paper money.
 It can be a rewarding hobby and a solid investment.
-Organizing and tracking your coin collection will help keep track of what coins you have and how well your investment in numismatics is performing.
-If you just inherited a coin collection you may be overwhelmed by the task you have in front of you.
-But perseverance and a logical approach cataloging your collection will help you ensure that you receive top dollar for the coin collection that you inherited.
+Organizing and tracking your coin collection will help keep track of your coins and how well your investment in numismatics is performing.
+If you just inherited a coin collection, you may be overwhelmed by the task you have in front of you.
+However, perseverance and a logical approach to cataloging your collection will help you ensure that you receive top dollar for the coin collection you inherited.

 One of the characteristics that differentiate "coin collectors" from "coin accumulators" is that they are compelled to organize and catalog their coin collections.
 Keeping a written record in the form of a catalog is an essential aspect of coin collecting.
 It not only gives you the ability to see what you currently own but also the ability to chart your future coin collecting goals so that you acquire the necessary coins for your collection.
 A well-kept and maintained catalog of your coin collection would benefit not only yourself but your heirs in the future.

 The importance of cataloging your coin collection cannot be overemphasized.
 As one veteran coin collector once said, "We are only stewards of these miniature works of art.
 We are not going to take them with us when we leave this earth, therefore we must preserve them for future generations."
 A properly cataloged coin collection will make it easier for your heirs to liquidate your coin collection if they do not want to keep it for themselves.
 Alternatively, you may use the catalog of your coin collection to specify which coins will go to which heirs of your estate.
 This strategy can save many headaches and arguments during the disbursement of your estate.

 You should enter the details of precisely what is contained in your collection, what you paid for it and perhaps what it's worth today.
 This will ensure that your heirs will not get ripped off when they go to sell your coin collection because they will have an idea of its approximate value.